ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: #faq-fs-mgt-1}
 {: support}

 No. As a zonal service, file shares that are created for a zone are accessible to instances only within that zone.
-For this release, {{site.data.keyword.filestorage_vpc_short}} is available in single zones in the Dallas (us-south), Washington DC (us-east), Frankfurt (eu-de), and London (eu-gb) regions for allow-listed {{site.data.keyword.cloud}} customer accounts.
+For this release, {{site.data.keyword.filestorage_vpc_short}} is available in single zones for allow-listed {{site.data.keyword.cloud}} customer accounts.

 ### Can I mount file shares for my Kube containers?
 {: faq}